 How to Prepare for a DUI Court Hearing: A Complete Guide

 If arrested for DUI, you will be taken to a police station and then booked.
-After your booking, you will be asked to attend one or more hearings in front of a judge.
+After your booking, you will be asked to attend one or more hearings before a judge.
 Here is a simple guide that will help you understand how a DUI court hearing works and what to expect.

 Understand What a Hearing is

-If you have been caught drunk driving, you might face a variety of penalties.
+If you have been caught drunk driving, you might face various penalties.
 From fines to public service hours, alcohol treatment, or jail time, understanding the process of your court hearing is essential.
 Here is what you should expect:

 #1.
 Check on What Hearing You Are Attending

-At a trial, the state has to prove that you are ‘guilty beyond a reasonable doubt.’
-That means that both the state and the jury must be firmly convinced of your guilt.
+At a trial, the state must prove that you are ‘guilty beyond a reasonable doubt.’
+That means the state and the jury must be firmly convinced of your guilt.